AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 ### Step 4: Configure your server

-Provide the parameters listed in config.js as instructed.
+* Provide the parameters in `exports.creds` in config.js as instructed.

+* Update `exports.destroySessionUrl` in config.js, if you want to use a different `post_logout_redirect_uri`.

+* Set `exports.useMongoDBSessionStore` in config.js to false, if you want to use the default session store for `express-session`.
+Note that the default session store is not suitable for production, you must use mongoDB or other [compatible session stores](https://github.com/expressjs/session#compatible-session-stores).

+* Update `exports.databaseUri`, if you want to use mongoDB session store and a different database uri.

 **NOTE:** Session middleware is required to use OIDCStrategy.
 We keep nonce, state, etc in session for validation purpose; we also keep `user` in session for a persistent login session.